zlatanned/way-to-go/2. Basic Concepts/README.md

               fmt.Println(input)
             }
     => Note the ampersand '&' before the variable name -- it is used to return the address of a variable.

+## Conditional Statements - if else example added (code available)
+    => Note: Go doesn't support ternany operators.
+You need to use traditional if-else.